 In the category “Beverages — Alcoholic” the winner was Blue Moon.
 You can even view the five Blue Moon commercials that got the highest scores.
 Now, I like Blue Moon.
 It’s not a bad beer.
 It may not be my favorite wit, but unlike many other beers made by big companies, I will drink it if my choices are limited.
 I know its creator, Keith Villa (who also stars in the commercials), and I’ve judged with him at GABF several times.
 It’s a great entry level beer, and has been phenomenally successful in that regard and also in marketing itself as not being part of Coors, in the same way that Saturn cars did in setting themselves apart from GM.

 But that’s the way of the world, at least in our peculiar pro-corporate brand of capitalism.
 In brewing, I have to say, things are a lot more transparent than in many other industries.
-Take a look at this Geekologie chart of Parent Companies and their Subsidiary Brands to get an idea of how literally hundreds of brands are owned by just ten corporations.
+There was also a Geekologie chart of Parent Companies and their Subsidiary Brands, but the site’s been more recently hacked, to get an idea of how literally hundreds of brands are owned by just ten corporations.
 And I’ll bet dollars to doughnuts that most people weren’t aware of more than a few of those relationships, believing many of those brands to be independent or small companies, if they even cared at all.

 Maybe it’s because in the world of beer geekdom we pay so much more attention, but most of the stealth brands like Blue Moon are open secrets.
 They may not talk about who owns the brands, but the information is out there and available if you bother to look.
 The thing is, most people don’t.
 If they like it, they drink it, and they buy it.
 Period.